Infertility myths and old wives' tales about conception: What's true and what's false

 Eating a balanced diet with lots of fruit and vegetables is always the healthiest way to live and will of course help you get into tip top condition for that longed-for pregnancy, when it hopefully does happen.

-also showed that multivitamins can make a difference to conception.
+A recently-released study also showed that multivitamins can make a difference to conception.
 Although the number of women in this study was relatively small, it won't do you any harm to take a supplement, although do choose one designed for pre-conception use, as this will have lowered levels of vitamin A, in case you do get pregnant.
 Remember too that taking a multi-vitamin doesn't give you a get out clause for having a decent diet!

 When attempting to conceive, it's worth avoiding excessive amounts of alcohol and caffeine, as both have been linked with fertility issues.
 This applies to men as much as women, and whilst the odd beer, wine or espresso now and then won't prevent you becoming parents, if you want to maximise your chances, you might both have to hold off on big boozy nights and caffeine fixes for now.